PubInv/PubInv/ideas/Project #63: Personal Cooling Pad.md

 I have done know direct research on this idea yet.
 I would be greatful if somoeone would start that work and submit well-vetted citations via a pull-request or an issue.
 Thank you, Public Inventors!
 The time to do this is NOW, before disaster strikes.

+# Work at Rice University

+A freshman design team at Rice University is working on this problem.
+They are building a water pump system to pump cold water into tubes around the head, cooling it.
+They are not tackling the much harder problem of chilling the water itself.